aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 This message can be safely ignored, or it can be eliminated by creating a Windows environment variable called ```FI_EFA_ENABLE_SHM_TRANSFER``` and setting it to ```0```.

 ---

+### Using the libfabric socket adapter on instances without an EFA adapter

+When using the [libfabric sockets adapter](USER_GUIDE_TEST_APP.md#testing-cdi-with-the-libfabric-sockets-adapter) on an instance that does not have an EFA adapter, remove the AWS CDI SDK built file **efawin.dll** to prevent problems from occurring during initialization of libfabric.
+It can be found in the build result folder located at **aws-cdi-sdk/proj/x64/\<configuration\>**.

 [[Return to README](README.md)]